-4) The persons subject to due diligence referred to in Art.
+- 4) The persons subject to due diligence referred to in Art.
 3 (1) a) of the Act may in the case of a lawyer or a firm of lawyers authorised under the Liechtenstein Lawyers Act and legal agents as defined in Art.
 108 of the Liechtenstein Lawyers Act be deemed to have performed the obligation referred to in Art.
-7 (1) and (2) of the Act, if the lawyer or legal agent confirms in a declaration made in writing that the accounts or deposits exist purely to serve one of the following purposes:

-- a) settlement and, if applicable, short-term investment in association therewith of advance payments on court costs, security deposits, taxes and duties payable under public law (identified for example as "Advance payments on court costs, security deposits, taxes and duties payable under public law"); - b) deposit and, if applicable, investment in association therewith of assets from a pending inheritance distribution or execution of a will (identified for example as "Deceased estate" or "Inheritance distribution"); - c) deposit/investment of assets from a pending division of property in a divorce or separation (identified for example as "Division of property divorce"); - d) security deposit/investment of assets in civil-law or public-law matters (identified for example as "Blocked deposit share purchase", "Security deposit contractor's deposit", "Security deposit real estate gains tax");
+7 (1) and (2) of the Act, if the lawyer or legal agent confirms in a declaration made in writing that the accounts or deposits exist purely to serve one of the following purposes: - a) settlement and, if applicable, short-term investment in association therewith of advance payments on court costs, security deposits, taxes and duties payable under public law (identified for example as "Advance payments on court costs, security deposits, taxes and duties payable under public law"); - b) deposit and, if applicable, investment in association therewith of assets from a pending inheritance distribution or execution of a will (identified for example as "Deceased estate" or "Inheritance distribution"); - c) deposit/investment of assets from a pending division of property in a divorce or separation (identified for example as "Division of property divorce"); - d) security deposit/investment of assets in civil-law or public-law matters (identified for example as "Blocked deposit share purchase", "Security deposit contractor's deposit", "Security deposit real estate gains tax"); - e) security deposit/investment of assets in civil-law or public-law matters before ordinary courts or arbitration tribunals and in proceedings of enforcement law (identified for example as "Advances", "Provision of security bail bonds", "Insolvency assets", "Arbitration tribunal proceedings"). - 5) The person subject to due diligence shall label the accounts and deposits referred to in (4) appropriately. - 6) Application of simplified due diligence under Art.
+10 of the Act is excluded if there is a suspicion of money laundering, a predicate offence to money laundering, organised crime, or financing of terrorism or if there are factors and possible indications of a potentially higher risk.

 Art.
-22b (3a) inserted by LGB1.
+22b (3b) inserted by LGBl.
 2017 no. 353.